Slowyng/slowyngames/content/_index.md

           answer: "Yes, our services are modular.
 You can hire us for the entire project or just specific parts: programming, game design, UI, QA testing, etc. We adapt to your workflow."
         - question: What are the main stages of game development?
           answer:  |
-            A game typically goes through the following stages:
+            A game typically goes through the following stages:\n
-            1. Pre-production: Defining the core idea, goals, target audience, and planning the project.
+            1. Pre-production: Defining the core idea, goals, target audience, and planning the project.\n
             2. Design: detailing gameplay mechanics, story, characters, and visual direction.
             3. Prototype: creating a basic, playable version to test core concepts.
             4. Production: full development of code, art, sound, and user interface.